Blog

 Common Sources of Waste

 The biggest culprits are over-provisioned resource requests, idle namespaces, and lack of autoscaling.
 Most teams set generous CPU and memory requests “just in case” and never revisit them.
+Development and staging environments often run 24/7 even when they’re only used during business hours.

 Optimization Strategies

-1. Implement Vertical Pod Autoscaler (VPA) — Let Kubernetes right-size your pods based on actual usage
+1. Implement Vertical Pod Autoscaler (VPA) — Let Kubernetes right-size your pods based on actual usage patterns

 2. Use Horizontal Pod Autoscaler (HPA) — Scale out during peak traffic, scale in during quiet periods

-3. Leverage spot/preemptible instances — Save 60-90% on non-critical workloads
+3. Leverage spot/preemptible instances — Save 60-90% on non-critical workloads and batch processing jobs

-4. Set resource quotas per namespace — Prevent teams from over-provisioning
+4. Set resource quotas per namespace — Prevent teams from over-provisioning and enforce governance

 Monitoring is Key

 You can’t optimize what you don’t measure.
 Tools like Kubecost, cloud-native monitoring, and custom Prometheus metrics give you the visibility needed to make informed decisions.
+Build dashboards that show cost per namespace, per team, and per application.

 Start with the low-hanging fruit — right-sizing resource requests alone can save 30-40% on your Kubernetes bill.
+Combine that with spot instances for stateless workloads, and you could be looking at 50-60% savings with minimal risk to production stability.

 Luca Berton Ansible Pilot Ansible by Example Open Empower K8s Recipes Terraform Pilot CopyPasteLearn ProteinLens TechMeOut Visionary Tech Ventures